Non-Perturbative Hamiltonian and Higher Loop Corrections in USR Inflation

-A few important conclusions can be drawn from the above result.
-First, we see the strong sensitivity of the loop corrections to $\Delta N$, the duration of the USR phase.
-Furthermore, for any given value of $\Delta N$ there is a threshold value $L_c$ in which the fractional loop correction becomes unity and rapidly increases beyond the perturbative control for $L> L_c$.
-From Eq. (\ref{asym}), $L_c$ is estimated as \ba L_c \simeq \Big( 18 \Delta N e^{6 \Delta N} \calP_{\mathrm{cmb}}\Big)^{-1}. \ea This indicates that $L_c$ is inversely and exponentially related to $\Delta N$ so the larger is $\Delta N$, the smaller is $L_c$.
-For example, in standard scenarios of PBHs formation \cite{Garcia-Bellido:2017mdw, Germani:2017bcs, Biagetti:2018pjj}, one requires $\Delta N \simeq 2.5$ in order to increase the power spectrum to the required level $\calP_e \sim 10^{-2}$.
-This yields $L_c \simeq 3.4$, meaning that the perturbative loop corrections will be lost at the four-loop level.
-Finally, from the asymptotic $L^L$ dependence of the loop corrections in Eq. (\ref{asym}), one concludes that the one-vertex diagrams as shown in Fig. \ref{diagram} have the leading loop corrections among all other diagrams \footnote{The conclusion that the one-vertex diagrams have the leading contributions in in-in integrals was also observed in \cite {Leblond:2010yq} for higher order correlation functions at tree level.}.
+Finally, from the asymptotic $L^L$ dependence of the loop corrections in Eq. (\ref{asym}), one concludes that the one-vertex diagrams as shown in Fig. \ref{diagram} have the leading loop corrections among all other diagrams, see also \cite{Leblond:2010yq}.
 As an example of multi-vertices Feynman diagrams, consider a one-particle irreducible diagram with two vertices, one vertex of quartic Hamiltonian ${\bf H}_4$ and another vertex of ${\bf H}_{2 L}$ in which the external lines are both attached to ${\bf H}_4$ vertex.
 This corresponds to replacing $R_b(L)$ by $R_b(L-1)$ in the in-in integrals.
 From the asymptotic form of $R_b(L)$ in Eq. (\ref{Rb}), one concludes that the contribution of this two-vertices diagram is smaller than that of our one-vertex diagram by a factor $\big(18L\big)^{-1}$.
 On the other hand, there are many multi-vertices diagrams having loop corrections of either signs.
 So the sum of their contributions may be smaller than that of our one-vertex diagrams as well.

 In Fig. \ref{fig2} we have presented the loop corrections in terms of $L$.
 In the left panel we have compared the contributions of bulk with those of the boundary.
 It clearly shows that the loop corrections from the boundary dominate over the bulk.
 In the right panel, the total loop corrections from different values of $\Delta N$ are shown.
 This plot shows the exponential dependence of loop corrections on $\Delta N$ and also confirms the conclusion that larger values of $\Delta N$ yield to smaller values of $L_c$. \\